vdaas/vald/docs/overview/architecture.md

 #### Vald Compressor

-Vald Compressor compresses all of the data (metadata and the vector data) and sends to the Vald Backup Manager to process the backup request.
+Vald Compressor compresses the vector data and sends to the Vald Backup Manager to process the backup request.

 #### Vald Backup Manager

-Vald Backup Manager processes the CRD request of the backup request and handles the compressed metadata.
+Vald Backup Manager processes the Create/Read/Delete request of the backup request and handles the compressed metadata.
 Users can configure which data source to be used in Vald Meta (for example Redis or Cassandra).

 #### Vald Backup Gateway